mugen609/bigbox-native-res-setup/GameMaze.md

  - *Note: This setup assumes you are willing to define custom timings with CRU, rely on an HDMI scaler that accepts low resolutions, and use workarounds for quirks like Windows’ controller ordering. → The rest of this guide focuses on providing concrete solutions to those constraints.*

-In my setup, a RetroTINK 4K scaler upscales the PC’s native inputs to 1440p (limited by my LG 27GS95QE-B OLED monitor).
+In my setup, a RetroTINK 4K upscales the PC’s native inputs to 1440p (limited by my LG 27GS95QE-B OLED monitor).
 Vertical arcade games are displayed in TATE mode by physically rotating the monitor on a VESA stand.

 ---